qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

   (no virtual functions, no virtual inheritance, and only one class in the hierarchy has non-static data members;
   `full specification <https://en.cppreference.com/w/cpp/language/classes.html#Standard-layout_class>`__)

+Field types must themselves be ABI compatible.
 Field ordering must be preserved and padding must be identical across compilers.
 Any alignment greater than the default must be explicitly declared.
 Empty structs and tuples are forbidden, because zero-sized types have different representations in C++ and Rust.

 Enums
 """""

-Only fieldless enums with a defined underlying integer type are supported.
+Fieldless enums with a defined underlying integer type are supported.
 These must use:

 * ``#[repr(u8)]``, ``#[repr(u16)]``, etc. in Rust
 * ``enum class MyEnum : std::uint8_t`` in C++

+Each entry in an enum must have well-defined representation.
-*Note:* Enums with payloads ("variants" or "tagged unions") are optionally supported.
+Enums with payloads ("variants" or "tagged unions") are optionally supported.

 Arrays
 """"""